hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/index.md

 #### Release Branches

-Each upcoming feature release will get its own branch: `release-x.x`, that is tracked by the `beta`[^1] label.
+Each upcoming feature release gets its own branch: `release-x.x`.
+The `beta`[^1] docs version is deployed from that release branch while the upcoming version is still being written and reviewed.

+#### Testing Branches

+Temporary testing branches can also be used for previewing changes.
+The `nightly`[^1] docs version is intended for temporary testing branches, including user PR work when needed.

 ### Deploying the documentation

-After merges occur to either the `beta` or `main` branch specific github workflows will run that wil automatically build and deploy the correct version of the documentation.
-Therefore you **do not** need to ever do any sort of building or deploying.
+Updates to `main` automatically refresh the published `latest` alias.
+Release and testing versions are handled through GitHub workflows, so contributors do **not** need to build or deploy the site manually.

 #### Releasing the `beta` version

-When it comes time to release the `beta`[^1] version of the documentation as the `latest`[^1] version, one of the admins of the github will manually trigger a workflow that will deploy and build the `release-x.x` branch as the `latest`[^1] version and also deploy a copy for the `beta`[^1] version.
-After the deployment a merge will be triggered to merge the `release-x.x` branch with the `main` branch.
+When it is time to release the `beta`[^1] documentation as `latest`[^1], one of the project admins runs the release workflow from the current `release-x.x` branch.
+That workflow promotes the current beta docs to `latest`, keeps a copy of the release branch published as `beta`, and opens a PR to merge the release branch back into `main`.

+## Languages and i18n

+The documentation uses `mkdocs-static-i18n` with a folder-based structure.
+English source files live in `docs/en/`, and each additional language gets its own matching folder such as `docs/de/`.

+If a translated page does not exist yet, the site falls back to the English page and shows a translation notice.
+For information on translating documentation pages, go to [Translating Documentation](../translating/documentation.md).

 ## Further Reading